-Our executive officers other than Mr. Steinert were subject to reviews conducted by their respective direct managers at the conclusion of the 2020 fiscal year to evaluate their performance for such year.
-These evaluations were the basis for the assessment of their performance rating against the preestablished individual performance goals.
+Our executive officers other than Mr. Steinert were subject to reviews conducted by their respective direct managers at the conclusion of the 2021 fiscal year (or, in the case of Ms. Welch, prior to her separation from the Company) to evaluate their performance for such year.
+These evaluations were the basis for the assessment of their performance rating against the pre-established individual performance goals.